aminnurrasyid/unlabelled-speaker-recognition/README.md

 ## Data Exploration and Analysis [10%]:

-1. Randomly listening of some recordings to identify issues and possible preprocessing steps
+- Describe the potential characteristics and significant challenges of working with unlabelled audio data for speaker recognition.

-2. visuallize waveforms to cut out overly quiet samples- how do make a script to do this ? find avg of amplitude ?
+1. data cleaning - visuallize waveforms to cut out overly quiet samples- how do make a script to do this ? find avg of amplitude ?
-3. Observe spectograms. to lead to cnn
-4. check distribution of durations.. sample it to the same length as we want to create- embeddings
+2. data cleaning - check distribution of durations.. making sure every label have the same number of samples (3s)
+3. Observe spectograms.
+4. Observe prosodic features . .

 ## Proposed Solution(s) and Justification [50%]: